jmparsons/play-lessc/README.md

     lesscOptions in Compile := Seq("--no-color")

-The `--verbose` option displays each `lessc` command into the console:
+The `--verbose` option outputs each `lessc` command into the console:

     lesscOptions in Compile := Seq("--no-color", "--verbose")